Experiential Living Opportunities

 Student Population: First Year/Second Year

-Click here for Expanded Gender Inclusive Housing Frequently Asked Questions.
+Gender Inclusive Housing Frequently Asked Questions

-The LGBT Experiential Living Opportunity is a place where Lesbian, Gay, Bisexual, Transgender, Ally, Queer (et. al) identifying students can feel safe and supported in their living environment without the consideration of their gender identity, gender expression, and/or sexual orientation.
+The LGBTQ Experiential Living Opportunity is a place where Lesbian, Gay, Bisexual, Transgender, Ally, Queer (et. al) identifying students can feel safe and supported in their living environment without the consideration of their gender identity, gender expression, and/or sexual orientation.
 This community will give students the ability to have a space where they are free to be themselves while supporting and getting support from their peers.

-The Resident Assistant for this experience will work closely with the Resident Director of the building and the Director of the LGBT Center to create a living experience that is safe, comfortable, and engaging.
-Collectively, programing efforts will focus on the interests of the residents while including special programing efforts that will immerse residents in LGBT issues and LGBT community engagement.
-A mod-style living experience will encourage a close and open community.
-The bathroom will be all gendered as to not limit participation based on gender identity, gender expression, and/or sexual orientation.
+The Resident Advisor for this experience will work closely with the Resident Director of the building and the Director of the LGBTQ Center to create a living experience that is safe, comfortable, and engaging.
+Collectively, programming efforts will focus on the interests of the residents, LGBTQ issues, and community engagement.
+A mod-style living experience will encourage a close and open community and all spaces on the LGBTQ floor are gender inclusive.

 Location: Hoover House (South Green)